Cindy and Barrett with RV in Montrose

 Do we get into arguments?
 Of course!

-I believe we are now much closer than we ever would have been before, being separated 5 days a week.
-And that has honestly just expedited getting to understand each other and helps us function as a duo.
+I believe we are now much closer than we ever would have been before, being separated five days a week.
+And that has honestly just expedited our getting to understand each other and helped us function as a duo.

 Real talk, though.
 My friend Tina wrote a really great (and funny) article about how to cope, from a full-time RVer’s perspective, for anyone currently trying to live and work in a small space with their significant other.
 (She even included some quotes from my husband, Barrett!)

-Just know, that this lifestyle comes with a lot of ups and downs, straight-up unknowns, can lack routine, and can frequently stretch your boundaries of what’s comfortable.
-And it can be tiring to be pushing the edge of what is comfortable all of the time.
+Just know that this lifestyle comes with many ups and downs, straight-up unknowns, and a lack of routine.
+You can frequently stretch your boundaries of what’s comfortable, and it can be tiring to constantly push the edge of what is comfortable.

 In RV life, you may feel you need to check your emotions more often than in brick-and-mortar life.
 Self-care and patience are crucial.